oddbird/oddleventy/content/blog/2023/contain-root.md

-Background isn't the only element that propagates out from the `html` or `body` element to The Viewport™️.
+Background isn't the only element that propagates out from the `html` or `body` element to the viewport.
-I haven't found a full list anywhere -- this is defined spec-by-spec for individual properties -- but the one that matters to us is `overflow`.
+I haven't found a full list anywhere -- this is defined spec-by-spec for individual properties -- but the one causing issues for us is `overflow`.

 [Overflow Viewport Propagation](https://drafts.csswg.org/css-overflow-3/#overflow-propagation)
 is defined in